Genre Insights: 5 Things You Need to Make an Action Movie

 4. Chases and Fight Scenes

 Obviously, the premise of an action film includes several action scenes and sequences.
 You can usually break these down into chase scenes and fight scenes.
 Chase scenes can be shot in a variety of settings, on different vehicles, or on foot.
 From the car chase roots in Bullitt to famous foot chases in Point Break to blockbuster motorcycle and 18-wheeler chases in Terminator 2, the scenes can vary in size and scope.
+So how do you approach filming and editing fight scenes?
+How do you keep your actors safe while executing a believable brawl?
+Check out Shutterstock Tutorials’ video below!

 - 6 Tips for Filming a Thrilling Car Chase Scene